torvalds/linux/Documentation/process/maintainer-pgp-guide.rst

 shift the blame for potential future security incidents to someone else.
-The goal is to provide a set of guidelines developers can use to create a secure working environment and safeguard the PGP keys used to establish the integrity of the Linux kernel itself.
+The goal is to provide a set of guidelines developers can use to create a secure working environment and safeguard the PGP keys used to establish the integrity of the GNU/Linux kernel itself.

 .. _pgp_tools: